18F/gcp-appengine-template/README.md

 ### Google App Engine
-App Engine is a simple way to deploy applications that will automatically scale up and down according to load.  https://cloud.google.com/appengine/
+App Engine is a simple way to deploy applications that will automatically scale up and down according to load, collect logs, etc.  https://cloud.google.com/appengine/

 ### Terraform
 Terraform orchestrates the project setup, creating databases, storage,